-The present moment and time itself was also briefly discussed.
+The present moment and notions of time itself was also briefly discussed.
 If you have not read The Power Of Now by Tolle already, I suggest you reading that one, too, as I feel like these books complement each other well.
 Chapter 8 gets deeper into how we can tune in to our True Self.
 The tools we have at our disposition, once we start using them, can help us be more attuned with Life.

 Chapter 9 is about purpose – both our inner and outer purpose.
 In this chapter, Eckhart takes some time to discuss both the concept as the experience of awakening and its relation to our notion of purpose.
 He also discusses success, as we know it.
 I enjoyed this chapter and I extracted amazing wisdom out of it.
 The final chapter, chapter 10, fuses what was discussed in the last parts of the book.
 An amazing ending for an amazing piece of literature.

 A Final Word

-As already mentioned, I really enjoyed this book.
-If you’re planning on reading this amazing piece, just don’t take the content as the ultimate truth, but more as possible references and routes that can lead you to finding what is truth.
+I really enjoyed this book.
+If you’re planning on reading this amazing piece, just don’t take the content as the ultimate truth, but more as possible references and routes that can lead you to finding what is truth (for you).
 Remember that not because you enjoyed and resonated with something means that you have to take it as The Truth.
 Here is where I apply don Miguel Ruiz’s wisdom of The Fifth Agreement: be skeptical, but learn to listen.
 Indeed, Eckhart makes this clear in the last chapter: “Every thought implies a perspective, and every perspective, by its very nature, implies limitation, which ultimately means that it is not true, at least not absolutely.”

 Whenever you read, whatever you read, remind yourself to read, digest and cease to attach.